JordanMartinez/learn-halogen/src/03-Parent-Child-Relationships/ReadMe.md

 ## Capability-Based Components

 Halogen does not distinguish a "child" component from a "parent" component.
 Rather, one should think of components as having capabilities that are "child-like" and/or "parent-like."
-For example, "child-like" components can do X and Y, but not Z. In reality, all components are configured to have "child-like" capabilities, "parent-like" capabilities or both capabilities.
+For example, "child-like" components can do X and Y, but not Z. In reality, all components are configured to have "child-like" capabilities, "parent-like" capabilities, or both capabilities.

 For example
 ![Parent-Child-Relationship--Capabilities.svg ](../../assets/visuals/Parent-Child-Relationship--Capabilities.svg)